tuur/collinearity/README.md

 #### This directory contains:
 - The code used to conduct the experiments to compare different prediction modeling methods in settings with different levels of collinearity among predictors.

+#### Preprint
+A preprint article describing the experiments and results in detail can be found at: https://arxiv.org/abs/2101.01603

 #### For patient privacy reasons, it does NOT contain:
 - The data used to setup the simulations.